coolwow/openlane_verilog_to_magic/README.md

-minimal example of generating a magic file from verilog with openlane
+minimal example of generating a magic file from verilog with openlane.

+Just run `bash verilog_to_magic.sh`.

 Based on https://github.com/algofoogle/tt06-grab-bag .
 Refer to that for lots of other important details, particularly pin_order.cfg.